Botswana, Wildlife Tours

 Tour Introduction

-Although not a dedicated birding group, birds feature heavily in our regular group departure, using tented camps throughout.
-A naturalist guide, as well as a team of camp crew (including a chef!), will travel along the same route as you, setting up the mobile camps prior to your arrival at each location.
+Using tented camps throughout, you will be accompanied by a naturalist guide, as well as a team of camp crew (including a chef!), will travel along the same route as you, setting up the mobile camps prior to your arrival at each location.

 The spacious tents are comfortable, with solid beds and bed linen provided, and private en suite toilet/shower areas.
 The quality of meals prepared, cooked and served is not akin to camping as you know it, whilst a selection of beers, wines and spirits are provided for your enjoyment.
 This is glamping.